 Like during most of my trips where European roaming is not available, I did not get a national SIM-card but did rely on WiFi which usually worked like a charm.

-Only at my hotel in El Calafate, WiFi access was limited.
-It was a bit slow and I got disconnected after 30 minutes and could reconnect only after half an hour.
+Only at my hotel in El Calafate, WiFi access was limited and also a bit slow.
+After 30 minutes I got disconnected and could reconnect only after half an hour.
 Since I stayed only for two nights and spent most of the time on tours, I didn’t really mind.
 However, this might be a bit annoying if you need to work or send loads of data.

 El Calafate and El Chalten were only two stops of my exciting Argentinian road trip.
 Go to the main post to check out all the other destinations.